rlpy/rlpy/doc/index.rst

 RLPy is a framework to conduct sequential decision making experiments.
-The current focus of this project lies on value-function-based reinforcement learning.
+The current focus of this project lies on value-function-based reinforcement learning, specifically using linear function approximators.
 The project is distributed under the 3-Clause BSD License.

 Important Links
 ===============